-- 1. Cognition and Learning this includes children who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties or specific learning difficulties such as dyslexia, dyscalculia, dysgraphia or dyspraxia. - 2.
+- Cognition and Learning this includes children who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties (SpLD) such as dyslexia, dyscalculia, dysgraphia or dyspraxia. - 2.
 Social, mental and emotional health this includes children who may be withdrawn or isolated, disruptive or disturbing, hyperactive or lack concentration. - 3.
-Communication and Interaction this includes children with speech and language delay, impairments or disorders, specific learning difficulties such as dyslexia, dyscalculia, dysgraphia and dyspraxia, hearing impairment, and those who demonstrate features within the autistic spectrum. - 4.
-Sensory and/or physical - this includes children with Sensory, multisensory and physical difficulties.
+Communication and Interaction this includes children with speech and language delay, impairments or disorders, specific learning difficulties such as dyslexia, dyscalculia, dysgraphia and dyspraxia, hearing impairment, and those who demonstrate features within the autistic spectrum.

+4. Sensory and/or physical - this includes children with sensory, multisensory and physical difficulties.